kg9316/WEEP/ReadMe.md

 WEEP (WebSocket Event Exchange Protocol) is a multiplexed protocol for running multiple logical channels over one WebSocket connection.

+WEEP runs on **.NET**, **Python**, and **ESP32** (Arduino/PlatformIO) with full interoperability between implementations.
+A C# client can connect to a Python server or an ESP32 — auth, file transfer, multi-channel, and discovery all work across the stack.

 WEEP is designed with two primary priorities:

 - **Security first**: SCRAM-based authentication, TLS-ready deployment (`wss://`), and explicit auth before profile channels open.